-Approaching the reopening of school for all students in September, the Academy Trust recognised the importance of creating a welcoming learning environment, using nurture principles, to support students in successfully returning to school.
-They see this as a process and will deliver on-going support, particularly for students with additional needs.
+Approaching the reopening of school for all students in March 2021, the Academy Trust recognised the importance of, yet again, creating a welcoming learning environment, using nurture principles, to support students in successfully returning to school after a further lockdown which had exacerbated their mental health vulnerability and their sense of belonging.
+The Trust see this as a process and will deliver on-going support, particularly for students with additional needs.